 When you send a message to a Facebook user on Messenger, a grey checkmark appears at the far-right corner of the conversation.

-This checkmark means your message has been sent but has not been delivered to the recipient’s device.
+This checkmark means your message has been sent but not delivered to the recipient’s device.
 There are several reasons for the delay in message delivery on Messenger.
 These include:

 - The recipient is offline.